medicalbioinfo/BED-Craft/README.md

 ## License
-SpliceAI source code is provided under the GPLv3 license.
+BED-Craft code is provided under the GPLv3 license.

 ## Installation
 You can use it simply by downloading the entire BED-Craft folder (directory).